 The Government’s consultation on its response to the He Waka Eke Noa Primary Sector Climate Action Partnership proposal on the pricing of agricultural emissions has now finished.
 Information on the Government’s consultation is available on the MfE website.
 You can also read more about B+LNZ’s views on the Government’s proposal, and how we supported farmers, on this webpage.

 In September we developed an ‘explainer’ that outlines B+LNZ’s positions and addresses some common questions and misconceptions, in response to concerns about what the He Waka Eke Noa partnership had recommended to Government.
 Find it here (PDF, 782 KB).

-This page outlines the outcome of farmer consultation undertaken in February and March 2022.
+This page outlines the outcome of farmer consultation, as part of developing the He Waka Eke Noa partnership proposal, undertaken in February and March 2022.

 Background to the consultation follows below.

 The He Waka Eke Noa partnership delivered its recommendations to the Government on an agricultural emissions pricing system as an alternative to the ETS on 31 May and released the report publicly on 8 June.

 The recommendation, which was influenced by the consultation with farmers undertaken in February and March, is for a farm-level levy on agricultural emissions with built-in incentives to reduce emissions and sequester carbon.

 The Government will now decide whether it will accept this recommendation.